How to Turn a Bad Real Estate Investment Into a Good One

 One of the things we look at before buying in any real estate market is future development projects.
 If you notice a lot of construction happening, that’s a good sign of a growing market.
 A growing market generally means real estate values and rents should also be trending upward.
 For information on new developments coming, check out the local municipal planning department.

-Investor Tip: While you are gathering information on future development in the area, make sure you are also aware of any new developments that could potentially hurt the value of surrounding properties.
+Investor Tip: While gathering information on future development in the area, make sure you are also aware of any new developments that could hurt the value of surrounding properties.
 New housing developments, for example, could compete with your property.

 Cash Flow & Growth Potential

-Investor Tip: Understand future growth potential and where real estate values are headed to determine if a property will be cash flowing or not.
+Investor Tip: Understand future growth potential and where real estate values are headed to determine if a property will be cash-flowing.
 Check out average rents for comparable properties in the area to get a more accurate estimate of how much you can charge renters.

 Solid Condition of the Property

-New investors have a tendency to vastly underestimate how much the condition of a property can impact their investments.
-For instance, a property may be ugly and outdated but has a solid foundation and is structurally sound.
-You can fairly easily increase the value of a property with some cosmetics improvements.
+New investors tend to vastly underestimate how much a property’s condition can impact their investments.
+For instance, a property may be ugly and outdated but have a solid foundation and is structurally sound.
+You can fairly easily increase the value of a property with some cosmetic improvements.

 To determine the overall condition of a property and gain a better idea of the potential financial impact, consider the following: